tedtoal/EV-battery-and-range-plots/README.md

 # EV-battery-and-range-plots
 R program for plotting EV energy/mile at different speeds, and derived plots

+#### V4 release 7-Aug-2024: added charge power and charge time plots; added additional y-axes on right side of some plots.

 To run this code:

 1. In GitHub, choose the Code dropdown and download the zip file for this project.
 Unzip it into a convenient directory.